panva/jose/docs/jwe/compact/encrypt/classes/CompactEncrypt.md

 ▸ **setKeyManagementParameters**(`parameters`): `this`

-Sets the JWE Key Management parameters to be used when encrypting.
-Use this method instead of the header setters to configure algorithm inputs such as ECDH-ES "apu" (Agreement PartyUInfo) and "apv" (Agreement PartyVInfo), or PBES2 "p2c" (PBES2 Count).
-The parameters are added to the appropriate JOSE Header.
+Sets key management inputs such as ECDH-ES "apu"/"apv" or PBES2 "p2c".
+Use this method instead of header setters; the resulting parameters are added to the JOSE header.
+May only be called once.

 #### Parameters